khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/request-forms.md

 The way HTML forms (`<form></form>`) sends the data to the server normally uses a "special" encoding for that data, it's different from JSON.

-**FastAPI** will make sure to read that data from the right place instead of JSON.
+**ReadyAPI** will make sure to read that data from the right place instead of JSON.

 !!! note "Technical Details"
     Data from forms is normally encoded using the "media type" `application/x-www-form-urlencoded`.